 While sitting in your normal viewing position, turn down the Sharpness control until the halos are no longer clearly visible and the lines look smooth and not jagged.
 The lines should look crisp and sharp, but should not have extraneous artifacts, noise, or blockiness.

 Set Color Temperature

 First see if your display has a setting for color temperature, which is sometimes called “white point.”
 It may be in an advanced or secondary video menu.
 If it doesn’t, skip this section.
-If it does, put up the Color Temp pattern from the Video Calibration section.
+If it does, put up the Color Temp pattern from the Video Setup section.
 Try the various color temperature settings on the display to see the range available.
 You are looking for a setting that appears pure white, with no hints of yellow or blue.
 It is not generally possible to get a perfect color temperature setting without calibration equipment, but it’s usually possible to avoid the obviously wrong settings.
 The correct color temperature for a video display is D65, sometimes labeled “6500K”, so if there is a color temperature with one of those names, that may well be a good choice.
 If there are several that seem equally neutral white, select one of them in the middle of the range and move on.

 Choose a Final Color Space